 - Association rule learning (dependency modelling) is used for finding relationships between variables.
 For example, a supermarket might gather data on customer purchasing habits, and using association rule learning, the supermarket can determine which products are frequently bought together and use this information for marketing purposes.
 This is sometimes referred to as market basket analysis.

 - Clustering is used for discovering groups and structures in the data that are in "similar", without using known structures in the data.
 Data is viewed as points in a multidimensional space and points that are “close” in this space are assigned to the same cluster.
-For example, an organization may group their customers into micro-clusters for personalized promotional campaigns.
+For example, an organisation may group their customers into micro-clusters for personalised promotional campaigns.